This garlic broccoli pairs well with just about anything. Ready in just 30 minutes, this is the perfect weeknight side dish.

 Once roasted, broccoli goes slightly sweet and nutty in flavor.
-This garlic roasted broccoli is a true chameleon side dish, as it pairs well with just about anything.
-Serve it atop rice with other roasted veggies for a DIY nourish bowl, or enjoy it with your favorite pasta or casserole.
+This broccoli recipe is a true chameleon side dish, as it pairs well with just about anything.
+Serve it atop rice with other roasted veggies for a DIY nourish bowl.
+Or, enjoy it with your favorite pasta or casserole.
 Once cooled, it tastes delicious on a salad.

-Roasted broccoli tastes best straight out of the oven, as it loses its crispness in the fridge.
-However, you can enjoy the leftovers cold or warmed up in the microwave.
+This garlic broccoli tastes best straight out of the oven, since it loses its crispness in the fridge.
+However, you can enjoy the leftovers cold or re-warmed in the oven.

 Vegetarian, gluten-free, vegan, plant-based, and refined sugar free.Print